-The team at Round Rock Children’s Therapy Center wants to help your child reach his or her full potential and we offer a variety of services in the areas of speech therapy and occupational therapy.
+The team at Round Rock Children’s Therapy Center wants to help your child reach his or her full potential and we offer a variety of services in the areas of speech therapy, occupational therapy, and ABA therapy.
 We recognize that each child is unique and requires an individualized treatment program in order to maximize progress and achieve success.
 Together we will create a custom therapy program for your child that considers his or her specific needs and your family’s goals.

 If you are concerned about your child’s ability to communicate or your child’s ability to perform the necessary skills for daily living, we offer informal, free of charge consultations and screenings regarding all of our areas of intervention in order to determine if further treatment is needed.